ganainy/appium-traverser/README.md

    - Simple presets (`openrouter-auto`, `openrouter-auto-fast`)
    - Requires API key

+#### OpenRouter Models Metadata & Refresh

+- The UI fetches capabilities from the OpenRouter Models API and caches them locally.
+- Use the `Refresh models` button in the UI to update metadata on demand.
+- Image support is detected using standardized `architecture.input_modalities` fields.
+- The `ENABLE_IMAGE_CONTEXT` control is tri-state:
+  - Vision-capable: enabled and checked with tooltip `This model supports image inputs.`
+  - Non-vision: enabled and unchecked with tooltip `This model does not support image inputs.`
+  - Auto-disabled: disabled with tooltip `Image context disabled due to provider payload limits (max X KB).`
+  - Unknown: enabled (unchecked by default) with tooltip `Capability unknown; metadata not available.`

 ### Using Ollama with Vision Support

 To use Ollama with vision-capable models: